On the $p$-supports of a holonomic $\mathcal{D}$-module: Statement of the main result and general reductions in its proof

 \subsection{The statement}

-Let $S$ be a scheme of finite type over $\mathbb{Z}$.
-Recall that the closed points of $S$ have finite residue fields and that there are lots of them, indeed every nonempty locally closed subset of $S$ contains a closed point \cite[10.4.6 and 10.4.7]{EGAIV}.
+If $X$ is an $S$-scheme, $M$ a left $D_{X/S}$-module and $s$ a point of $S,$ we denote by $X_s$ the fiber of $X$ at $s$ and by $M_s$ the left $D_{X_s}$-module deduced from $M$ by base-change.
+We refer to the appendix for the definitions of symplectic form $\omega$ on the cotangent space (Definition \ref{defi: symplectic form}) and Lagrangian subvariety (Definition \ref{defi: Lagrangian}).
+Our main result is the following:

-\begin{thm} Let $S$ be an integral scheme dominant and of finite type over $\mathbb{Z}$, let $X$ be a smooth $S$-scheme of relative dimension $n$ and let $M$ be a coherent left $D_{X/S}$-module.
-Suppose that the fiber of $M$ at the generic point of $S$ is a holonomic left $\mathcal{D}$-module (\ref{defi:holonomic}).
-Then there is a dense open subset $U$ of $S$ such that the $p$-support of the fiber of $M$ at each closed point $u$ of $U$ is a lagrangian subscheme of $(T^*(X'_u),\omega_{X'_u})$.
+\begin{thm} Let $S$ be an integral scheme dominant and of finite type over $\mathbb{Z},$ of generic point $\mu.$ Let $X$ be a smooth $S$-scheme of relative dimension $n$ and let $M$ be a coherent left $D_{X/S}$-module.
+Suppose that $M_\mu$ is a nonzero holonomic left $D_{X_\mu}$-module, then there is a dense open subset $U$ of $S$ such that the $p$-support of $M_u$ is a Lagrangian subvariety of $(T^*_{X'_u},\omega_{X'_u}),$ for all closed points $u$ of $U.$

 \end{thm}